Coleen is the Broker-In-Charge at McKee Properties.

 A native of St. Cloud in central Florida, Coleen holds a bachelor of science in marketing from Florida State University, making her a third-generation Seminole.
 She earned her NC real estate license in 1996.
-Her professional designations include Certified Residential Specialist (CRS); Graduate, REALTOR® Institute (GRI); Green; and Resort and Second-Home Property Specialist (RSPS).
-Currently, she is working towards the Luxury Home Specialist designation.
+Her professional designations include Certified Residential Specialist (CRS); Graduate, REALTOR® Institute (GRI); Green; Resort & Second-Home Property Specialist (RSPS); Seniors Real Estate Specialist (SRES); and Luxury Home Market Specialist (CLHMS).

 Coleen and her late husband Miles moved to the area in 1995 — making a “dream come true.”
 Prior to joining McKee Properties, she served two other real estate companies in Cashiers.

 She serves on the Board of Directors for the Highlands-Cashiers Multiple Listing Service and is a member of Friends of Lake Glenville, Cashiers Historical Society and Friends of Panthertown.

 Coleen has one son — Jake, a Western Carolina University student — and a senior dog, Boo Boo.
-An avid outdoors woman, Coleen enjoys hiking, boating, biking, camping and her newly-discovered sport, kayaking.
+An avid outdoors woman, Coleen enjoys traveling, hiking, boating, biking, camping and her newly-discovered sport, kayaking.
 She can also be found bowling, making pottery or taking in a movie.

 Get to Know Coleen

 What is your favorite thing about the Cashiers area?

 The mountains and small village got me here; the wonderful people I have met and the friends I have made over the years have kept have me here.